 After helping Perseus rescue Andromeda, a tale told in the Andromeda story, Pegasus flew to Mount Helicon to live with the Muses.
 When his hoof struck the ground at Helicon, a spring gushed forth, which was named Hippocrene, the horse's fountain.
 It is said that it was from this spring the Muses received their inspiration, and the name of Pegasus comes from the Greek "pegai," for spring.

 The second brightest star in the square is Alpha Pegasi, named Markab, Arabic for saddle.
-Markab is an B9 blue/white main sequence star, 110 light years away, with a magnitude of 2.49.
+Markab is an A1IV blue/white subgiant, about 110 light years away, with a magnitude of 2.49.

 With a very slightly higher magnitude of 2.44 is Beta Pegasi, named Scheat, Arabic for foreleg.
-It is an M2 red giant, 200 light years away.
+It is an M3III red giant, about 200 light years away.

-The final star forming the Great Square of Pegasus is Gamma Pegasi, named Algenib, Arabic for wing.
+The final star forming the Great Square of Pegasus is Gamma Pegasi, named Algenib, Arabic for wing, or side.
 Although it has a luminosity 1,900 times greater than our Sun, we see it as only magnitude 2.8, because it is 570 light years away.
 It is a B2IV blue subgiant.

 In the neck of the horse we find Zeta Pegasi, named Homan, taken from the Arabic phrase "Sa'd Al Humam", lucky star of the hero.
-It is a B8 blue/white main sequence star, 210 light years away, with a magnitude of 3.41.
+It is a B9IV blue/white subgiant, about 210 light years away, with a magnitude of 3.41.

 On the head of the horse we have the third "lucky star" of Pegasus, Theta Pegasi, with the name of Baham, from the Arabic "Sa'd Al Bahaim," good luck of the beasts.
-It is an A2 white main sequence star, 92 light years away with a magnitude of 3.52.
+It is an A1V white main sequence star, about 92 light years away with a magnitude of 3.52.

 Finally, back inside The Great Square of Pegasus, we have Tau Pegasi, with the name Salm, Arabic for the leathern bucket, going back to a time when the square was thought of as a well.
-It is a G8 yellow/orange giant, 366 light years away with a magnitude of 3.97.
+It is a A5V white main sequence star, about 366 light years away with a magnitude of 3.97.

 Pegasus has the distinction of containing the first exoplanet discovered around a normal, main sequence star.
 The first three exoplanets that were discovered in 1992 and 1993, were in orbit around pulsars, which are very unfriendly stars.
 A pulsar is a highly compressed, rapidly spinning core remnant of a supernova explosion.
 The intensity of a pulsar's radiation and magnetic field pretty much precludes the possibility of life developing anywhere near it.

-Since then nineteen more exoplanets have been discovered in Pegasus, orbiting 16 other stars, all gas giants in orbit around far away, faint stars.
-For the latest information on exoplanets, visit NASA's New Worlds Atlas, and The Open Exoplanets Catalogue.
+Since then 19 more exoplanets have been discovered in Pegasus, orbiting 16 other stars, all gas giants in orbit around far away, faint stars.
+For more information on these and other extrasolar planets, visit NASA's New Worlds Atlas, and The Open Exoplanets Catalogue.

-Near the horse's nose is the bright globular star cluster, M15.
-Forty thousand light years away, with a magnitude of 6.2, it is an excellent target for a small telescope.
+Pegasus contains one Messier object, the bright globular star cluster, M15.
+It is 40,000 light years away, with a magnitude of 6.2, making it a good target for a small telescope.